PaulRusz/Personal-Note-Taker/README.md

 ## Usage
 The Note-Taker can be loaded via any web browser.
 The usage instructions are as follows:
+    1. Upon loading the webpage the user will bew required to click the blue 'Get Started' button in the center of the page.
-    1. Once the webpage is loaded the user simply needs to fill out the 'Note Title' box and the 'Note Text' box.
+    2. Once the webpage is loaded the user simply needs to fill out the 'Note Title' box and the 'Note Text' box.
-    2. After filling out those two boxes the user can save the notes using the 'Save Note' button at the top right of the screen.
+    3. After filling out those two boxes the user can save the notes using the 'Save Note' button at the top right of the screen.
-    3. Once the note is saved the user will see the note populate on the left side of the screen in a list.
+    4. Once the note is saved the user will see the note populate on the left side of the screen in a list.
-    4. On the left side of the screen the user can access all their notes.
+    5. On the left side of the screen the user can access all their notes.

 ## Credits